 “Yousuf would regard this as the ultimate honour-that the country that took him in and nurtured him is now featuring the work of his life,” said his widow, Estrellita Karsh.
 “It’s one more tribute in his unending love and affection for Canada.”

-In addition to the three stamps issued as part of the Art Canada series, the souvenir sheet (SC #2271) also included 24 other famous photographs taken by Karsh.
+In addition to the three stamps issued as part of the Art Canada series, a souvenir sheet (SC #2271) also included 24 other famous photographs taken by Karsh.

 “These portraits appear as taken,” said Leduc.
 “Throughout the series, we’ve tried to show the work as created, so the stamp sizes are always different.”